This article applies to:

 • To index NAS storage, use the Acronis Content Indexing option.

-• For files that Acronis Access Connect is resharing from others Windows servers, you can use Acronis Content Indexing or the Windows Search Service.
+• For files that Acronis Files Connect is resharing from others Windows servers, you can use Acronis Content Indexing or the Windows Search Service.
 Acronis Content Indexing would index over the network, while the Windows Search Service would be enabled on each server.
-If using the Windows Search Service with remote servers, the reshare volumes set up in the Acronis Access Connect Administrator must be specified using DNS names rather than IP addresses (e.g., \\f1.mycompany.com\share, rather than \\10.0.3.27\share).
+If using the Windows Search Service with remote servers, the reshare volumes set up in the Acronis Files Connect Administrator must be specified using DNS names rather than IP addresses (e.g., \\f1.mycompany.com\share, rather than \\10.0.3.27\share).

 Mac Tips for Spotlight Searching